 Not only does it add great flavour to the turkey.
 The maple syrup also helps give the turkey a delightful golden brown colour.

-Regardless of the size, remove the turkey 40 minutes before the end of cooking, take foil off and pour all over the turkey.
+Regardless of the size, remove the turkey 40 minutes before the end of cooking, take the foil off and pour it all over the turkey.
 Return to the oven, leaving uncovered.

-How to check if your small turkey is cooked?
+How to check if your turkey is cooked?

-There are a couple of ways to check, either using a cooking thermometer (if you have one).
+There are a couple of ways to check, use a meat thermometer (if you have one).
 Or, check the juices run clear from the thigh meat.

-Pierce the thickest part of turkey thigh with a knife or skewer.
-Squeeze the juices out, they should run clear.
+Pierce the thickest part of the turkey thigh with a knife or skewer.
+Squeeze the juices out.
+They should run clear.

 Of course, if the juice is still pink.
 The turkey will need to cook for another 15 minutes before checking again.